WillyHB/wifi-sniffer/README.md

 5. Run `make clean` in the project root to clean up all build files

 ## Possible Improvements
-- Limited data available to sniff on my machine - I believe my laptop wificard removes rssi data and a lot of data packets don't show up.
+- Limited data available to sniff on my machine - I believe my laptop wifi card removes rssi data and a lot of data packets don't show up.
 I wanted to test with a usb wifi antenna but never got around to getting one.
 - Uses my laptops main physical wifi card - would be nice to work with a second one so I don't have to bring down wifi connectivity while the program runs
-- Program is missing a lot of detail in the analysis - not really a limitation since this was more an experiement than actually building a professional program.
+- Program is missing a lot of detail in the analysis - not really a limitation since this was more an experiment than actually building a professional program.
 - The channel_hopping code should probably be in another thread since nl80211 could take some time, however I have limited experience with multithreading in C and didn't feel this was the right time to experiment.

 ## What I learnt